A child is born

 carol service at

-Five voices read lines as numbered.
-It is more effective if the (a) (b) (c) (d) letters are all read by voice 1, as indicated by the italics.
-For example, Voice 1 says: "His race and colour shall be" and Voice 2 then says "Jewish".
+Five voices read the lines as numbered.
+It is more effective if the (a) (b) (c) (d) letters are all read by Voice 1, as indicated by the italics.
+For example, Voice 1 says: "His race and colour shall be [a]" and Voice 2 then says "Jewish".

-When being performed the "multiple choice" section shopuld if possible be projected on a screen using Powerpoint or the equivalent, with each sentence coming up as it is spoken.
+When being performed the "multiple choice" section should if possible be projected on a screen using Powerpoint or similar software, with each sentence coming up as it is spoken.